Flu 2022

 All Nova Scotians are encouraged to get their annual flu shot, especially those at a high risk of developing influenza-related complications and those who care for them.

-As it takes approximately two weeks for the vaccine to provide protection, individuals should get vaccinated as soon as possible to see the full benefit before flu season starts.
+As it takes approximately two weeks for the vaccine to provide protection, you should get vaccinated as soon as possible to see the full benefit before flu season starts.

 M-F: 07:00-19:00